syedmaazbinshameem/Grafiti_AsTS/README.md

 # GraFITi

-This is the source code for the paper ``GraFITi: Graphs for Forecasting of Irregularly sampled Time Series`` Slight modification done for our Student Research Project
+This is the source code for the paper ``GraFITi: Graphs for Forecasting of Irregularly sampled Time Series`` Slight modification done for our Student Research Project (SRP):
+Toggle apply_time2vec in train_grafiti.py file to apply SRP change.

 # Requirements